gallantlab/realtimefmri/docs/source/together.rst

 (The ``-p`` is just a flag that says the provided ``<parent_directory>`` is a *parent* directory.
 It will look in that directory for the first new folder that is created and then monitor *that* folder for DICOM images.)

 4. Log files containing the timing of all of the different aspects of the experiment are stored to ``realtimefmri/recordings/<recording_id>/recording.log``.

+5. To exit the experiment, press ``Ctrl-C`` to send the interrupt signal.